ENCCS/qas2025/content/day4.md

 An overview on Applications of quantum computing to atomistic simulations and materials science.
 This session explores how quantum algorithms can enhance Density Functional Calculations (DFT) electronic structure calculations, with practical examples from materials research.

-## Coffee Break
+## Coffee break
 **Time:** 10:40-11:00

-## Accelerated Quantum Supercomputing using NVIDIA CUDA-Q
+## Accelerated quantum supercomputing using NVIDIA CUDA-Q
 **Speaker:** Esperanza Cuenca-Gómez (NVIDIA)
 **Time:** 11:00-12:00